 The Florida Online Journals (Florida OJ) program can work with your library to publish and produce open access journals.
 If you need a publishing system for your journal, Florida OJ can provide a free platform and technical support.
-Using OJS, editors can have authors submit manuscripts, can edit the manuscripts, and can publish to the web.
-If you are already publishing through another system, you can still host with Florida OJ.
-OJS provides not only basic search and browse features for hosted journals.
-In addition, editors may use the platform to facilitate national indexing (i.e with the Directory of Open Access Journals), provide RSS feeds for integrating your content into other sites, generate automatic email notifications for users, and other features.
+Editors using Florida OJ may use the platform to have journal authors submit and edit manuscripts and publish their journal issues to the world wide web.
+Florida OJ, similiar to journal publishing platforms you may be familiar with, supports basic search and browse features for hosted journals.
+In addition, editors may use the platform to facilitate national indexing (i.e with the Directory of Open Access Journals), provide RSS feeds for integrating your content into other sites, generate automatic email notifications for users, and several other features.
 If you want to know more about these available features or you wish to request a new journal site hosted with Florida OJ please: